 - Maths paper 1 – arithmetic (30 minutes)

 - Maths paper 2 – reasoning (40 minutes)

 - Maths paper 3 – reasoning (40 minutes)

 Advice for Parents

 You might be wondering how you can help your child at home with the work that we do in school.
 There are a number of ways that you can support with their reading, writing and maths.
-We have attached a grammar glossary, maths glossary, golden 100, KS2 SATs information booklet for the 2019 tests and reading questions to ask your child when they're reading with you at home.
+We have attached a grammar glossary, maths glossary and reading questions to ask your child when they're reading with you at home.
 There is also a 5 Plagues Reading Spine which contains many book recommendations for different age groups.
 We refer to this in school when choosing the texts to cover in different year groups and there are many wonderful choices on there for you to explore at home too.